jwohlleben/streamdl/README.md

 # streamdl
-A simple but feature-rich Python script for downloading M3U8 streams
+A simple but feature-rich Python script for downloading M3U8 streams.

 ## Prerequisites
 In order to use streamdl, please install